Are you sure you want to log out?

 For the most part, gallbladder disease is caused by gallstones.
 Gallstones are deposits of digestive fluid or bile that form in your gallbladder.
 These can be very small, like a grain of rice, or as large as a ping pong ball.
 It’s also possible for a person to develop multiple gallstones.

 These form when your bile contains too much cholesterol that can crystallize and turn into gallstones.
-A chemical called bilirubin, which is produced when your body breaks down red blood cells, is also a possible cause of gallstones.
+A pigment called bilirubin, which is produced when your body breaks down red blood cells, is also a possible cause of gallstones.
 And if the gallbladder does not empty correctly, then the bile inside can get concentrated and form stones.

 The problem arises when these gallstones block the bile ducts, or the ducts where bile from your gallbladder flows into the small intestine.
 This can cause a lot of pain and inflammation since the ducts get blocked.